AdrienJarretier/mj-polls/readme.md

 Or if you want to host it yourself you can start with these instructions : [Hosting instructions](./readme_hosting.md)

-To contact us for anything, you can open an issue at <https://github.com/AdrienJarretier/mj-polls/issues>
+To contact us, you can open an issue at <https://github.com/AdrienJarretier/mj-polls/issues>

 ---
 ### Principle of majority judgment